thng4165/Drug-Repurposing/README.md

 impact of data sparsity, and compare our findings with previous benchmarking studies.

 # Description
-Codes
-Datasets

 This repository contains codes and datasets used in our study on benchmarking heterogeneous network-based methods for drug repurposing.
 It includes data preprocessing, model training, evaluation scripts, and result visualization.

+## Codes
+Each method is provided in a separate folder.
+A README file is included in each folder to describe the corresponding method and how to run it.

 ## Datasets
-Datasets can be downloaded from
-More information of six public datasets at https://zenodo.org/records/8357512
+Six public datasets were downloaded from https://zenodo.org/records/8357512.
+Additional information is also available at this link.
+We provide separate Matlab data files for methods implemented in Matlab, and R data files for methods implemented in R.

-## Evaluation
+## Evaluation Results